Jacob A. Miller-Klugesherz

 Citizens' Climate Education

-§ Create a network of conservatives (with a focus on young adults) who are interested in climate policy.
+§ Created a network of conservatives (with a focus on young adults) who are interested in climate policy.

-§ Engage young conservatives and Republicans to take targeted actions to voice a constructive message for putting a price on carbon emissions.
+§ Engaged young conservatives and Republicans to take targeted actions to voice a constructive message for putting a price on carbon emissions.

-§ Meet with members of Congress on climate policy, host meetings to discuss climate policy.
+§ Met with members of Congress on climate policy, host meetings to discuss climate policy.

-§ Create social media traffic supporting carbon pricing and publish opinion pieces in local and regional papers.
+§ Created social media traffic supporting carbon pricing and publish opinion pieces in local and regional papers.

-§ Coordinate meetings with conservative constituents and members of Congress through CCL’s Liaisons for meetings either in-district or in DC.
+§ Coordinated meetings with conservative constituents and members of Congress through CCL’s Liaisons for meetings either in-district or in DC.

-§ Develop, propose, test & implement outreach methods to young adult conservatives & Republicans.
+§ Developed, proposed, tested & implemented outreach methods to young adult conservatives & Republicans.

-§ Provide administrative support including email, calls, research and data entry.
+§ Provided administrative support including email, calls, research and data entry.

 JANUARY-SEPTEMBER 2020